-At the beginning of each semester, each student-athlete who is in-season will receive a class excuse letter detailing the university class attendance policy and the dates in which the student-athlete will miss for a university sanctioned event.
-The student-athlete is responsible for giving the class excuse letter to each of his or her professors and coordinating the completion of any missed assignments.
+The Compliance Officer will email faculty of each student-athlete who is in-season detailing the university class attendance policy and the dates in which the student-athlete will miss for a university sanctioned event.
 The Compliance Officer will email weekly reminders to the student-athletes’ professors throughout the semester.

 The Athletics Department may limit the participation of any student-athlete who is in academic difficulty or misses classes for reasons not related to athletics participation (i.e., injury, illness, other extenuating circumstances).
 Such decisions may be made by the head coach and/or Athletics Director.